5 Inference for simple linear regression

 As defined in Section 5.6 the null hypothesis (\(H_0\)) is baseline condition, and the alternative hypothesis (\(H_a\)) is defined by the claim being tested.
 Recall from Section 5.1 that one objective for the analysis in this chapter is to investigate whether spending is helpful in understanding variability in playground access.
 Therefore in terms of the regression model, the claim being tested is whether there is a linear relationship between the spending per resident and the number of playgrounds per 10,000 residents.
 We will use this claim to define the alternative hypothesis.
 The null hypothesis is the baseline condition of there being no linear relationship between the two variables.

-• Alternative hypothesis: There is a linear relationship between playgrounds per 10,000 residents and spending per resident.
-The coefficient of spend is not equal to 0.
+is 0. - Alternative hypothesis: There is a linear relationship between playgrounds per 10,000 residents and spending per resident.
+The coefficient of

 The hypotheses are defined specifically in terms of the linear relationship between the two variables, because we are ultimately drawing conclusions about the slope \(\beta_1\).
-The null and alternative hypotheses state in mathematical notation are
+The null and alternative hypotheses stated in mathematical notation are

 \[ \begin{aligned} &H_0: \beta_1 = 0\\ &H_a: \beta_1 \neq 0 \end{aligned} \tag{5.5}\]